 Who doesn’t want to immortalize those stunning beaches and perfect backside bottom turns?
 Capture the best surfing moments with the most advanced action camera out there – the GoPro HERO6 Black!

 The smallest and lightest GoPro to date, the HERO6 delivers two times the performance of the GoPro HERO5 Black.
 Low profile and waterproof up to 30ft (9 meters) underwater, with long battery life, better stabilization for super smooth footage in 1080p240 video, wind-noise reduction, and time-lapse recording, there’s no better way to say that you care than with the GoPro HERO6 Black.

 While you’re at it, why not throw in a surfboard mount kit for the GoPro?
 After all, surfers do like collecting videos of themselves to track their progress.

 If you’re willing to dig deeper into your pockets, forget about surfing gear and accessories.
 The absolute best gift you can buy is to send your surfer friend on their way to the next best surfing destination.

 With the right gifts, it’s easy to make a surfer happy.
-Have a blast with that special surfer in your life on an incredible adventure by joining a surf camp in an amazing destination!
+Have a blast together with that special surfer in your life by joining a surf camp in an amazing destination!